lowie2727/master-thesis-ansible/provisioning/files/docker-compose/jenkins/README.md

 > [!NOTE]
 > This pipeline first checks out this repository and afterwards runs the ansible-lint command.
 The final step is sending a notification to a [ntfy](https://ntfy.sh/) topic.

+## Pipeline script from SCM

+If you want the pipeline script to be included in the repository itself, you can select the `Pipeline script from SCM option` instead of the `Pipeline script` option.
+The configuration options are very straight forward.

+> [!NOTE]
+> The pipeline configurations can be found in the [Jenkinsfile](/Jenkinsfile) and the [script.groovy](/script.groovy) file for this repository.